 Another really cool thing I wanted to quickly point out about this report, I can actually drill down into specific calls by clicking these blue links here in the total calls and leads columns.
 That’s going to actually pull up a list of calls that match that criteria if I want, and I can go right into the caller timelines from there, like we saw in those first few slides.

-All right.
-And finally, as with all good content programs, we need to measure our content for continuous improvement.
-So if you see new keywords or phrases in your Call Highlights, set those up in your Keyword Spotting configuration so that you can always be on top of what your customers are talking about.
+Finally, as with all good content programs, we need to measure our content for continuous improvement.
+If you see new keywords or phrases in your Call Highlights, set those up in your Automation Rules configuration so that you can always be on top of what your customers are talking about.
 One of the greatest things that I found to come of these reports and insights is the ability to understand where our content needs to live.

-So if certain topics are bringing in a greater amount of leads, shows me that our content marketing for these subjects are working, and it’s bringing more business for us, it’s bringing in more phone calls, and it’s making us more money.
+If certain topics are bringing in a greater amount of leads, shows me that our content marketing for these subjects are working, and it’s bringing more business for us, it’s bringing in more phone calls, and it’s making us more money.
 But we can’t forget about the customers we’ve had that keep coming back to us.
-So it’s important to use Keyword Spotting and CallScribe to understand the context of the calls.
+So it’s important to use Automation Rules and call transcriptions to understand the context of the calls.

 If you see a keyword that typically has frustration surrounding it from your customers, you take that as a good sign.
 You can go back, you can revisit your content strategy, you can create better resources for your agency answering the phone, or you can create better content to address your customer concerns, because I do believe, truly, one of the biggest things that we need to remember as content marketers is that it’s important to understand how our customers talk about our products.